Bixilon/Minosoft/ReadMe.md

 #### Arch

-Thanks to @jugendhacker we are in the arch user repository (AUR): https://aur.archlinux.org/packages/minosoft-git/
+Thanks to @jugendhacker you can get minosoft directly from the arch user repository (AUR): https://aur.archlinux.org/packages/minosoft-git/

 ### Windows